Seen the word “freelance writer” hovering around the internet…but not really sure what it means?

-The biggest downside of being a freelance ghostwriter is the obvious one: you don’t get public credit for your work.
-It’s rare that you’ll be able to reference that work in your portfolio, and you won’t get a link to your website when the piece was published.
+The biggest downside of being a freelance ghostwriter is that you don’t get public credit for your work.
+You’ll rarely be able to reference that work in your writing portfolio, and you won’t get a link to your website when the piece was published.
 Your name won’t appear anywhere.

 Wondering what the benefit is of being a freelance ghostwriter?
-The first is that it’s usually higher paid than other types of freelance writing gigs.
-You don’t get the benefit of having your name attached to the work.
+The first is that it’s usually higher paid than other freelance writing gigs.
+You don’t benefit from having your name attached to the work.
 Clients will pay a higher fee to compensate writers for that.

-Plus, ghostwriting is a service most used by authoritative, influential people who just don’t have the time (or skill) to write their own content.
-That means freelance ghostwriters can work with great business leaders who actually have budget.
+Plus, ghostwriting is a service most used by authoritative, influential people who don’t have the time (or skill) to write their own content.
+That means freelance ghostwriters can work with great business leaders who have a budget.

 Who hires freelance writers?